Voral/mock-builder/doc/testing.md

 }
 ```

-The `getUser` method uses `self::executeMocked`, which allows us to control its behavior using the `MockTools` trait.
+The `getUser` method uses `self::executeMocked`, which allows us to control its behavior through the `MockTools` trait.

 ---

-### 2. Writing the Test
+### 2. Writing a Test

-Below is an example test using PHPUnit:
+Below is an example of a test using PHPUnit:

 ```php
 <?php